STOmics/SAW/README.md

 # SAW : STOmics Analysis Workflow
-Workflow for analyzing Stereo-Seq transcriptome data STOmics Analysis Workflow1 (SAW) software suite is a set of pipelines bundled to position sequenced reads to their spatial location on the tissue section, quantify spatial gene expression and visually present spatial expression distribution.
+Workflow for analyzing Stereo-seq transcriptomic data.
+STOmics Analysis Workflow (SAW) software suite is a set of pipelines bundled to map sequenced reads to their spatial location on the tissue section and quantify the corresponding gene expression levels, to enablevisualization of spatial gene expression pattern.

 ##  Introduction
-SAW processes the sequencing data of Stereo-Seq to generate spatial gene expression matrices, and then users could take these files as the starting point to perform downstream analysis.
+SAW processes the sequencing data of Stereo-seq to generate spatial gene expression matrices, so that the users could take these files as the starting point to perform downstream analysis.
 SAW includes eight essential pipelines:
 ![wrokflow.png](SAW_v4.1.0_workflow.jpg)

 ##  System Requirements
 ###   Hardware
-STOmics Analysis Workflow (SAW) run on Linux systems that meet these minimum requirements:
+STOmics Analysis Workflow (SAW) should be run on a Linux system that meets the following  requirements:
 * 8-core Intel or AMD processor (24 cores recommended)
 * 128GB RAM (256GB recommended)
 * 1TB free disk space